What You Need to Know About Social and Community Service Manager

-Life As a Social & Community Service Manager: What Do They Do?
+Life As a Social & Community Service Manager

 - Evaluate the work of staff and volunteers to ensure that programs are of appropriate quality and that resources are used effectively.